bufbuild-ru/docs/docs/bufstream/deployment/tuning-performance/index.md

 ## Horizontal pod autoscaling

 We recommend configuring your Bufstream deployment with a minimum deployment size of 6 replicas, and a node group that runs across multiple Availability Zones (AZs).
 For example, for a node group over 3 AZs, a minimum replica count of 6 keeps cross-AZ network charges down if an instance is unavailable (such as during a deploy).
 Properly configured clients are directed to Bufstream instances in the same zone.
 We also recommend maintaining a ratio of 1:4 vCPU to GiB of memory.
-For example, for a 6 replica deployment, a 1GiB/s workload may demand 16 cores and 64 GiB of memory.If you run Bufstream using the instance type recommended above, we also recommend autoscaling based on CPU usage with a 50% average usage target.
+For example, for a 6 replica deployment, a 1GiB/s workload may demand 16 cores and 64 GiB of memory.

+If you run Bufstream using the instance type recommended above, we also recommend autoscaling based on CPU usage with a 50% average usage target.
 Adjusting the autoscaling threshold impacts the overall cost of your cluster and its ability to respond to bursty workloads effectively.
 You can configure autoscaling for the Bufstream deployment using the following Helm values:

 ```yaml
 bufstream: